 Appendix D - COMPUTER USE POLICY REV. 4/17

 These guidelines are not intended to replace the current A.A.
 Service Manual.
 Each Area is autonomous and these guidelines are to assist in clarifying matters which pertain specifically to the North Florida Area Conference (NFAC).
 References to the A.A.
 Service Manual are included to make these guidelines a concise service reference for members of the NFAC.

 - The North Florida Area hereafter known as the North Florida Area Conference* is the geographic region designated as Area 14 by the General Service Conference of Alcoholics Anonymous World Services.

-- The NFAC Committee is made up of Area Officers, Service Coordinators, Administrative Committee Chairpersons, and District Committee Members (DCMs).
+- The NFAC Committee is made up of the Area Officers, Service Coordinators, Administrative Committee Chairpersons, and District Committee Members (DCMs)

 - The NFAC is a meeting, with proper notice, of the Area Committee and the General Service Representatives (GSRs) of registered A.A. groups within the Area that desire to participate.

 - The NFAC is considered the muscle and blood of general services and is the democratic voice of the membership expressing itself, according to the A.A.
 Service Manual (pg.
 S36).